Sixteenth Finance Commission

 Sixteenth Finance Commission is the Finance Commission constituted by the Government of India under Article 280 of Constitution.
-Arvind Panagariya has been appointed as the Chief of the Commission with the main task of determining revenue sharing between Central Government and State Government for a period of five years from April 1, 2026.
+Arvind Panagariya has been appointed as the Chief of the Commission with the main task of determining revenue sharing between the Central Government and State Governments for a period of five years from 1 April, 2026.

 History and objective

-Sixteenth Finance Commission was formed under Article 280 of the constitution for determining the sharing of tax revenues between Union Government of India and States for five year period starting from 1 April 2026, determining the principles for granting of the aid from the Consolidated Fund of India to states and implementation of various measures for augmenting the resources of Consolidated Fund to meet the requirements of Panchayats and Municipalities of states.
+Sixteenth Finance Commission was formed under Article 280 of the constitution to determine the sharing of tax revenues between the Union Government of India and States for five year period starting from 1 April 2026.
+It determines the principles for granting of the aid from the Consolidated Fund of India to states and implementation of various measures for augmenting the resources of Consolidated Fund to meet the requirements of Panchayats and Municipalities of states.

 Members

 The Sixteenth Finance Commission comprises a chairman and various members that are appointed by the president of India.
 It also consists of one secretary post.
 The composition is as follows: